silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   let gulp = require('gulp');
 ```

-This statement tells node to look for the gulp package in node_modules, and import it into the project so it can be used.
-This also assign the content of the package to a variable called gulp.
+This statement tells Node to look for the gulp package in node_modules, and import it into a variable so it can be used in the project.

 There are 2 ways to write a gulp task: